 - We are Actively Engaged with each other.
 As a student, you must attend class regularly, attentively, and promptly with readings and assignments completed.
 As a professor, I must be available to you for encouraging and guiding you to excel in your education.
 St. John’s College mandates “Regular and prompt attendance is expected of all students and is an individual student’s responsibility.
 Absence from class does not excuse a student from any work missed.
 There is no penalty for absence from class considered in itself.
 Students are, however, responsible for all announced exams and for submitting all assignments given in class at the proper time.
 Ignorance of such exams and assignments is not an acceptable excuse for failure to complete them.”

 - You are responsible for everything said in class.
 You are responsible for getting class notes from another student.
 Only after you have received and read those notes can you contact me with further questions about the class.

-We use Electronic Devices responsibly, which means during class time NO cell phones, text messaging, or mp3 players.
-Laptops, e-readers, or tablets may be used, but only for course work applications.
-If you do not use electronic devices responsibly, you will not be able to earn participation points for the class meeting.
-If it continues to be a problem, your overall point total will be reduced according to the severity of your non-engagement.
-Let us use technology for everyone in this class to achieve their best.
+- We do not use any Digital Devices during class time such as cell phones, text messaging, mp3 players, or laptops unless the professor gives clear approval.
+If you do follow this policy, you will not be able to earn participation points for the class meeting.
+If it continues to be a problem, your overall point total will be reduced according to the severity of your lack of engagement.
+ASK PERMISSION IF YOU NEED TO USE A LAPTOP FOR NOTE TAKING.

 - We learn because we are human and we desire to know the truth about the divine, the world, and ourselves.
 We strive for Excellence without Excuses.